Yuğarı Şaşı: History

 The village was established in the 17th century.
 Its name derives from the word yuğarı (high, higher) and the hydronym Şaşı.

-From 18th to the first half of the 19th centuries village's residents belonged to the social estate of state peasants.
+From the 18th to the first half of the 19th century village's residents belonged to the social estate of state peasants.

-By the beginning of the twentieth century, village had a mosque, a mekteb, a mill and 2 small shops.
+By the beginning of the twentieth century, the village had a mosque, a mekteb, a mill, and 2 small shops.